Multiplier Spectra and the Moduli Space of Degree 3 Morphisms on P1: Polynomials

-From just the fixed point equations there were $24$ distinct choices of the set of fixed points (6 up to conjugation).
+From the fixed point equations there were $24$ distinct choices of the set of fixed points with 6 up to conjugation.
 For each set of fixed points there are $25$ possible $2$-periodic points, and, hence, there are at least $600$ points on this variety.
-Specializing to $\Lambda_1 = \{-5,5,-4,-2,29/9,0\}$ and using Magma we have a zero-dimensional scheme in the coordinates $(\beta,\lambda_{\beta})$.
-Working modulo $29$ the scheme is reduced with $600$ distinct points over $\F_{29^{240}}$.
-There are in fact $6$ distinct possibilities for $\Lambda_2$.
+Specializing to $\Lambda_1 = \{6,-4,5,3,3/7,0\}$ and using Magma we have a zero-dimensional scheme in the coordinates $(\beta,\lambda_{\beta})$.
+Working modulo $29$ the scheme is reduced with $600$ distinct points over the algebraic closure of $\F_{29}$.
+There are $6$ distinct possibilities for $\Lambda_2$.
 Thus, there is one polynomial map associated to $\{\Lambda_1,\Lambda_2\}$.
 Since these points are all multiplicity one, there will remain $6$ distinct maps under perturbation of $\Lambda_1$.

-\end{proof} \begin{rem} It would be interesting to determine if $\tilde{\tau}_{d,2}$ (or $\tilde{\tau}_{d,n}$) is generically one-to-one on polynomials or if the degree will eventually grow. \end{rem}